 It’s good to put some mulch like grass clippings, hay, wood chips, or dried leaves in the pot.
 This will help insulate the potting soil from the heat and keep it moist for a longer time.
 So you won’t need to water the plant as often.

-How to thin the Sugar Baby watermelon seedlings?
+9. Thin the Sugar Baby watermelon seedlings

 When we started the Sugar Baby watermelon seeds either indoors or in the pot, we planted 2-3 seeds in a single spot.
 This is done so that we increase the chances of at least one seed germinating.